pauldeadman/pd-ml-langchain/langchain-agent-weather.md

 ## Create Tool

 The docstring (Retrieves the......for each hour.) is critical as it describes function, input and output.
+The code processing the output from the API must match the description.
 It implicitly is included when the tools array is created, in an array/list of "StructuredTool".

 ```
 @tool("get_weather_forecast", args_schema=SearchInput, return_direct=True)